SARDONYX-sard/veryl-riscv-book/readme.md

 - ref: https://github.com/nananapo/veryl-riscv-book

-## TODOs

-- [ ] Simulation run with CI using containers created from the Dockerfile.

 ## NOTE

 use v0.13.4 because there is a problem with the dependency path order in core.f before veryl v0.13.4